TimothyTickle/single_cell_analysis/single_cell_analysis.md

 ===
 class:small-code

+- **Ra**re **Ce**ll Type **ID**entification
+- Raw expression, remove Spike-ins
 - Large clusters are identifed with K-means clustering.
-- Within each cluster a ploynomial is fit to measure outlier variance.
+- Within each cluster outlier genes are identified with a negative binomial distribution.
-  - Negative binomial.
+- Outlier cells are identified by containing a certain number of outlier genes.
-- New outlier clusters are made from the outlier cells.
+- New outlier clusters are made from the outlier cells in a k-means manner.

 K-means Clustering
 ===